wp-plugins/cleantalk-spam-protect/readme.txt

 Anti-spam by CleanTalk doesn't use static HTML code into templates, so all anti-spam functions works correctly with any WordPress cache plugins.

-= Does the plugin protects against spam bots at forms with third-party services? = If your contact or subscribe form sends data to third-party servers (like mailchimp.com and etc.) the plugin will not protect your form against spam bots.
-Because the plugin protects only forms which are sends data directly to your WordPress website.
+= Does the plugin protects against spam bots at forms with third-party services? = Yes, it does.
+Plugin protects web-forms on your websites which are send data to third-party servers (like MailChimp).
+To enable this protection set option 'Protect external forms' in plugin settings.

 = What is "Connection test" message? =
 After activation CleanTalk sends test message with email stop_email@example.com.
 This request required for test our plugin and in some cases it can give us information about problems in plugin, so you can contact our support in time.
 Result of test query you can see in plugin's settings - green ticks or red crosses.